s-batish/hidden-gems/TESTING.md

 - My webhooks were failing and I was getting a 400 error
     - Solution: I realised that I had mistyped the Stripe Webhook secret key - in my settings.py file it was written as STRIPE_WH_SECRET but in my env.py it was written as STRIPE_WEBHOOK_SECRET.
 - I later received a webhook 404 error and had no mention of /checkout/wh in my gitpod terminal
+    -Solution: The Gitpod url for the site had updated so, whilst I had changed this in the allowed hosts in the settings.py file, I hadn't updated this on the endpoint url settings in the Stripe dashboard.
+- I was receiving a 404 error - "No Product mathces the given query" after deleting a product in the admin
     - Solution: This was due to there being a reference to the deleted product in the bag which was accessed on every page due as a context, so I removed the session in the cookies then refreshed the page and it worked correctly.
 - The delete wishlist url on the wishlist page was not deleting items correctly
     - I noticed that the product id was coming up as the id of the items that had been added to the wishlist instead of the id of the actual products on the products page (ie. the url was wishlist/delete_wishlist/1 for the first item added into the wishlist instead of having the correct id for the actual product so the success message was also stating the wrong product name because of this)